 Corporate Treasury

 The treasury team is responsible for ensuring a company has sufficient cash to meet its immediate needs.
-That means conducting intensive forecasting activities, optimizing the use of credit, reducing debt, and locating the best investment opportunities.
+This includes:

 Tax Returns